Chapter 40 : The Long Goodbye

 He was well prepared for the written portions of his exams, as he had been given some extra days of study while his peers were practicing spells.
 Despite the hours of practicing with Sadie, however, Liam was still nervous as to how the Dragon Wand would respond during a test.

 Yet, he was already getting the hang of the temperamental wand.
 When he felt a surge of magic coming, he would quickly switch the wand from his left hand to his right, and that kept the spell from getting seriously out of hand.
 He scored an "Outstanding" in his practicals for Charms and Transfiguration, and even coaxed an "Exceeds Expectations" out of Gregor, a notoriously strict assessor.

 At last, it was time for the End of Term Feast.
-The Seventh Years wore special robes to the Feast.
+The Seventh Years donned special robes to the Feast.
 Allison and Eric put on their prefect pins once more.
 Eric wore a special pin, marking him as a Seeker.
 It showed a figure on a broomstick with its hand outstretched.
-Along the broomstick was three purple stones, signifying three consecutive victories over Ravenclaw on the Quidditch pitch.
+Along the broomstick was three blue stones, signifying three consecutive victories over Ravenclaw on the Quidditch pitch.

 But it was Archie Stollencroft who looked transformed for the occasion.
 He wore a broomstick pin like Eric's, but Archie's had a star on it as well, marking him as Quidditch Captain.
 Over his left breast was a heavy golden badge, marked with the Hogwarts "H," his service medal for helping save Lara Guishar from the rogue acromantula.

 Archie showed it to Liam in the common room, before the group went up the stairs to the Feast.
 "You'll get one of these too, kid.
 But, they're going to make you wait.
 Who knows?
 You're young enough - you might win another one."